 Or make a customized flavor with any extract or flavoring you like.

-Store rum balls in an airtight container in a cool, dry place at room temperature for up to 1 week.
+Store these treats in an airtight container in a cool, dry place at room temperature for up to 1 week.
 Or if you store them in an airtight container in the fridge, they’ll last 2 weeks.

 Yes!
 Traditional rum balls freeze well for up to 1 month.